UnGaucho/ngram-challenge/README.md

 During my tests this was much more performant but more benchmarking should be done.
 I assume it has to do with CPU cache being used much more effectively.

-Finally it was specifically they wanted a single file private gist with short installation instructions.
-This is all at `index.js` and the reason this project has a minimal package.json
+Finally it was specifically asked for a single file private gist with short installation instructions.
+This is all at `index.js` and the reason this project has a minimal package.json and no .gitignore

 Project is dependency free (except for Jest required to run the tests)
 ### Install on GNU/Linux